- An arrest warrant is issued for 32-year-old Jesse Matthew

 Where is Matthew?

-Matthew willingly went to a police station this weekend, along with several family members, walking through the front door and asking for a lawyer, the police chief said.
+Matthew willingly went to a police station last weekend, along with several family members, walking through the front door and asking for a lawyer, the police chief said.
+There was no warrant for his arrest at that time.

 Matthew and the lawyer spoke and then left, Longo said, giving detectives no clearer picture of what may have happened the day Graham disappeared.